cocoahero/protoc-plugin-ruby/README.md

 ## Usage

-> [!TIP]
-> For more details on the available API, see the docs: https://cocoahero.github.io/proto_plugin

 Creating a `protoc` plugin is as simple as creating a new executable script.

 The name of the file must follow the format `protoc-gen-[plugin-name]`.
 As an example, the below file could be named `protoc-gen-mycoolplugin`.